benchuk/SmartHomeDIY_Docs/src/Developers.md

 ### Code layout ###

 The code is managed and developed using [Visual Studio Code](https://code.visualstudio.com/) [Multi-root Workspaces](https://code.visualstudio.com/docs/editor/multi-root-workspaces) and [platform.io](https://platformio.org/)
-This combination allows to develop the server side (and sync update using ssh) and the arduino station, including the bootloader code, compilation and flashing, all in one place.
+This combination allows to develop the server side (and sync updates using ssh extension called [sftp](https://marketplace.visualstudio.com/items?itemName=liximomo.sftp)) and the arduino station, including the bootloader code, compilation and flashing, all in one place.
 It also offers tasks to compile and flash the bootloader and even a predefined theme. platform.io also allowed my to have a common networking code for all Arduino station in one common directory which all Arduino projects (stations) can reference, keeping the protocol update changes easy and safe.